qunitjs/qunit/docs/assert/timeout.md

 `assert.timeout()` sets the length of time, in milliseconds, to wait for async operations in the current test.
 This is equivalent to setting `config.testTimeout` on a per-test basis.
 The timeout length only applies when performing async operations.

+If `assert.timeout()` is called after a timeout has already been set, the old timeout will be cleared and the new duration will be used for the new timer.

 If `0` is passed, then the test will be assumed to be completely synchronous.
 If a non-numeric value is passed as an argument, the function will throw an error.

 ### Examples